Nahda: Rifa'a al-Tahtawi

 Egyptian scholar Rifa'a al-Tahtawi (1801–1873) is widely seen as the pioneering figure of the Nahda.
 He was sent to Paris in 1826 by Muhammad Ali's government to study Western sciences and educational methods, although originally to serve as Imam for the Egyptian cadets training at the Paris military academy.
 He came to hold a very positive view of French society, although not without criticisms.
 Learning French, he began translating important scientific and cultural works into Arabic.
 He also witnessed the July Revolution of 1830, against Charles X, but was careful in commenting on the matter in his reports to Muhammad Ali.
-His political views, originally influenced by the conservative Islamic teachings of al-Azhar university, changed on a number of matters, and he came to advocate parliamentarism and women's education.
+His political views, originally influenced by the conservative Islamic teachings of al-Azhar University, changed on a number of matters, and he came to advocate parliamentarism and women's education.

 After five years in France, he then returned to Egypt to implement the philosophy of reform he had developed there, summarizing his views in the book Takhlis al-Ibriz fi Talkhis Bariz (sometimes translated as The Quintessence of Paris), published in 1834.
 It is written in rhymed prose, and describes France and Europe from an Egyptian Muslim viewpoint.
 Tahtawi's suggestion was that the Egypt and the Muslim world had much to learn from Europe, and he generally embraced Western society, but also held that reforms should be adapted to the values of Islamic culture.
 This brand of self-confident but open-minded modernism came to be the defining creed of the Nahda.

 Ahmad Faris al-Shidyaq

 Ahmad Faris al-Shidyaq (born 1805 or 1806 as Faris ibn Yusuf al-Shidyaq; died 1887) grew up in present-day Lebanon.
-A Maronite Christian by birth, he later lived in major cities of the Arabic-speaking world, where he had his career.
+A Maronite Christian by birth, he later lived in major cities of the Arab world, where he had his career.
 He converted to Protestantism during the nearly two decades that he lived and worked in Cairo, present-day Egypt, from 1825 to 1848.
 He also spent time on the island of Malta.
 Participating in an Arabic translation of the Bible in Great Britain that was published in 1857, Faris lived and worked there for 7 years, becoming a British citizen.
 He next moved to Paris, France, for two years in the early 1850s, where he wrote and published some of his most important work.

 Later in the 1850s Faris moved to Tunisia, where in 1860 he converted to Islam, taking the first name Ahmad.
 Moving to Istanbul later that year to work as a translator at the request of the Ottoman government, Faris also founded an Arabic-language newspaper.
 It was supported by the Ottomans, Egypt and Tunisia, publishing until the late 1880s.

 Faris continued to promote Arabic language and culture, resisting the 19th-century "Turkization" pushed by the Ottomans based in present-day Turkey.
 Shidyaq is considered to be one of the founding fathers of modern Arabic literature; he wrote most of his fiction in his younger years.